ialvarenga08/TFM_Deteccion_Mosca_Blanca/README.md

 ## License

-This project is distributed under the [Choose a license, e.g., MIT, Apache 2.0] License.
+This project is distributed under the [UPCT] License.
 See the `LICENSE` file for more details.

 ## Acknowledgements